vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/product/esx/remediate9-esx/remediate9-esx.md

----
-title: "Remediate VCF ESX 9.x"
-weight: 2
-description: >
-  Remediating VCF ESX 9.x for STIG Compliance
----
+# Remediate ESX 9.0.0.0

 ## Overview
 This tutorial covers remediating ESX hosts in VCF deployments.

-{{% alert title="Important" color="warning" %}}
 For the best experience, prior to using the STIG automation provided here please ensure you:

 - Have familiarity with the rules contained in the various VMware STIGs and have evaluated those for impact and implementation considerations in the environment.
 - Have an understanding of PowerShell and PowerCLI.
 - Have a back out plan so that the changes can be rolled back if necessary.